 Many professors in the United States and Canada encourage their students to take the VALS Survey to learn their VALS type and to learn about the other VALS types in the US Framework.
 By design, the questions are for use by people whose first language is American English.
 If students are not citizens of the United States or Canada, their in-country residence should have been long enough for them to know the culture and its idioms.
 Students who do not meet this condition will not receive an accurate VALS type.

-A PowerPoint presentation provides an overview of each of the eight US VALS consumer groups.
+This PowerPoint presentation provides an overview profile of each of the eight US VALS consumer groups.
 Group descriptions include representative characteristics, demographics, and behaviors.
-(Updated August 2017)
+(Updated August 2020)

-Two PowerPoint presentations—Media-Use Quintiles, and Media Summaries—are available for each of the eight US VALS consumer groups.
-Data are from the VALS™/GfK MRI Fall 2016 study Survey of the American Consumer, and include newspaper, magazine, internet, television, and radio use.
-(Updated August 2017)
+This PowerPoint presentation features traditional-media-use quintiles for each of the eight US VALS consumer groups.
+Data are from the VALS™/MRI-Simmons Fall 2019 Survey of the American Consumer, and include newspaper, magazine, radio, television, and outdoor use.
+(Updated August 2020)

 Authors who wish to include information about VALS in an upcoming book or publication must request permission to do so.